ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Shutdown

 - Stop applications
-  - If they were started with `Maven`, go to the terminals where they are running and press `Ctrl+C`
+  - If they were started with `Maven`, go to the terminals where they are running and press `Ctrl+C`;
-  - If they were started as a Docker container, run the script below
+  - If they were started as a Docker container, run the script below:
     ```
     ./stop-apps.sh
     ```

-- To stop and remove docker compose containers, networks and volumes, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder and run
+- To stop and remove docker compose containers, networks and volumes, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder and run:
   ```
   docker compose down -v
   ```